fibo/Serverless-React-PWA-on-AWS/README.md

 I was not able to use Amazon SES with a *dot at* domain.
 Domain hacking is fun, but it is not worth for a company.
 Just get a *dot com* domain name.
 People still don't get domain hacking, they expect a *dot com*.
 What a pity, I like so much Moldovian domain extension, ahahaha.

+Ok, now that we can send emails, we can create a customer base.
+You may want to choose other authentication methods, for example via SMS, via GitHub, etc.
+But let's use good old emails.

+We are going to create the following lambdas:

+* create-account
+* enter-account
+* reset-password
+* verify-account
+* delete-account